Trademark Classes Cheat Sheet Australia: 45 Classes

 The consequences of poor class selection include:

-- Wasted fees — each additional class adds to IP Australia's government fee, so filing in classes you don't need is money down the drain.
+- Wasted fees.
+Each additional class adds to IP Australia's government fee, so filing in classes you do not need is money down the drain.

-This guide exists to bridge the gap between IP Australia's official (and often dense) classification resources and the practical decisions a product business owner needs to make before filing.
+This guide exists to bridge the gap between IP Australia's official classification resources and the practical decisions a product business owner needs to make before filing.

 The Resource